SteJSch/unduwave/docs/source/installation.rst

 | This installs all required packages (consider adding a virtual environment).

-| After this, you can go the "scripts" subfolder and run:
+| After this, you can open a terminal in the "scripts/First-Examples" subfolder - or navigate there from inside a terminal using the "cd" command - and run:

 .. code-block:: console